ArantxaDR/jokes-app/README.md

 # npm fake-api
 ```

-- To start the front project and test it in development use the URL 'http://localhost:3000/'
+- To start the front project and test it use the URL 'http://localhost:3000/'
 ```
 # npm start
 ```